How To: Backpacking In Autumn

 Whether it's your 1st outing or your 500th, Autumn in the northeast is a wonderful time for backpacking.
 Photo by Rich Weir

-Late September and October are the best time of year for backpacking: Warm days, nights cool enough to make a campfire and a warm sleeping bag welcome, few bugs around to bug you . . .
+Backpacking In Autumn is the best: Warm days, nights cool enough to make a campfire and a warm sleeping bag welcome, few bugs around to bug you . . .
 And with kids in school and many adults out of vacation days, campsites that are popular on weekends can seem like ghost towns on weekdays.

 Walking with a backpack beneath a canopy of bright leaves on a carpet of color can be a magical experience.
 Sure, the weather is trending cooler but most folks don’t need to carry the weight and bulk of winter clothes and sleeping bag–yet.
 Fall camping is as good as it gets.